Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Practical aspects

 \subsection{Transforming the problem into a realistic algorithm}

 Besides the complex $K$ that one can build from $P$, Problem (\ref{problem:reconstruction}) seems to require the knowledge of \M for expressing the normalization constraint $\Load {m_0} \M {K} \gamma = 1$.
 What we call a {\em realistic} algorithm is an algorithm that takes only the point set $P$ as input.
 In this section, we explain how to transform Problem (\ref{problem:reconstruction}) into an equivalent problem that does not refer to \M anymore, thus providing a realistic algorithm.
-Roughly, we simply replace the constraint $\Load {m_0} \M {K} \gamma = 1$ by a constraint of the form $\Load {p_0} \Pi {\Sigma} \gamma = 1$, where $p_0 \in P$, $\Pi$ is a $d$-flat that ``roughly approximates'' \M near $p_0$ and $\Sigma$ are simplices of $K$ ``close'' to $p_0$.
-Lemma \ref{lemma:RealisticProblemEquivalence} (see below) makes this idea precise.
-Given a point $x \in \Rspace^\Dim$ and $r \geq 0$, let us introduce the subset of $K$:
+Roughly, we simply replace the constraint $\Load {m_0} \M {K} \gamma = 1$ by a constraint of the form $\LoadLoc {x_0} \Pi {\Sigma} \gamma = 1$, where $x_0$ is a point ``close'' to \M, $\Pi$ is a $d$-flat that ``roughly approximates'' \M near $x_0$ and $\Sigma$ are simplices of $K$ ``close'' to $x_0$.
+To make this idea precise, we use the following localized version of the load: